bavin-hub/SimpleRL/README.md

-# ✨ Reinforcement Learning Algorithms in Python
+## ✨ Reinforcement Learning Algorithms in Python

-This repository contains implementations of several Reinforcement Learning (RL) algorithms for **both discrete and continuous** action space environments.
+This repository contains implementations of several Reinforcement Learning (RL) algorithms for **both discrete and continuous** action space environments based on my understanding after reading the papers.
 The project is built with flexibility, clarity, and experimentation in mind — suitable for students, researchers, and anyone exploring RL concepts.

 ---